theimpossibleastronaut/modemu2k/TRANSLATE.md

 # Translating

-Translators are welcome to joine the [chat room](https://gitter.im/modemu2k/Lobby).
+Translators are welcome to join the [chat room](https://gitter.im/modemu2k/Lobby).
 We will try to help and answer any questions you may have about the translation process.